Feynman path integrals on compact Lie groups with bi-invariant Riemannian metrics: Some notions and results of Lie-group theory

-\item[(b)] The family of $\boldsymbol{g}$-geodesics with maximal domain coincides with the family of the maximal integral curves of the left invariant vector fields of $G$.
+In particular, $\exp_e^{\boldsymbol{g}}=\exp$, which is thus defined on the whole tangent space $T_eG$. \item[(b)] The family of $\boldsymbol{g}$-geodesics with maximal domain coincides with the family of the maximal integral curves of the left invariant vector fields of $G$.
 Therefore every such $\boldsymbol{g}$-geodesic $\gamma$ can be written in the form

 where $\Phi^Z$ denotes the flow of a vector field $Z$.
 The same geodesic can be written also as